beriaacan/Personal-Projects/Banking Transaction Analysis/README.md

 Give credit to the source of the dataset or any other references used.

 ## Author
-Please contact me any problem
+Please contact me any problem.

+## License
+This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.